Who Was Friedlieb Ferdinand Runge and How Did He Change the World?

 Additionally, he identified and named components of the dyes, including carbolic acid, now called phenol.

 Runge also devised a method for extracting sugar from beet juice besides being one of the first scientists to isolate quinine (the drug used for malaria treatment)

-Despite making multiple discoveries advancing his scientific field, Runge is said to have lived the last years of his life in poverty and obscurity.
+Despite making multiple discoveries advancing his scientific field, Runge is said to have lived in poverty and obscurity for the last years of his life.